Kong Hwa School

-Kong Hwa School (abbreviation: KHS; Chinese: 光華學校 (光华学校, Guānghuá Xuéxiào)) is a co-educational and Special Assistance Plan (SAP) primary school located along Guillemard Road, Mountbatten, Singapore.
-It is one of the six Singapore Hokkien Huay Kuan schools, which also include Tao Nan School, Ai Tong School, Chongfu Primary School, Nan Chiau Primary School, and Nan Chiau High School.
+Kong Hwa School (abbreviation: KHS; Chinese: 光華學校 (光华学校, Guānghuá Xuéxiào)) is a co-educational Special Assistance Plan (SAP) primary school located on Guillemard Road in the Mountbatten area of Singapore.
+It is one of the six schools affiliated with the Singapore Hokkien Huay Kuan, the others being Tao Nan School, Ai Tong School, Chongfu Primary School, Nan Chiau Primary School, and Nan Chiau High School.

 Kong Hwa School established the Bi-Cultural Enrichment Programme (BiCEP) in 2007, encouraging students to learn another language and become bilingual.

-School crest

-The two traditional Chinese characters of 光華 form the torch in the middle of the school crest.
-The torch is red and symbolizes the "Flame of Knowledge".
-The yellow background represents the radiance of the burning torch, reflecting the school's pursuit of academic excellence.

 History

 The current Kong Hwa School building along Guillemard Road, Singapore.

 Kong Hwa School was founded by the Singapore Hokkien Huay Kuan (SHHK) in 1953.
-This was immediately after the Japanese Occupation when the committee members of the SHHK realized the urgent need for education and a severe shortage of schools in Singapore.
+This was immediately after the Japanese Occupation, when the committee members of the SHHK realized the urgent need for education and a severe shortage of schools in Singapore.
 The school currently stands at its original location on Guillemard Road, land donated by Tan Lark Sye.

 Initially, Kong Hwa School was named ‘Kong Chian School’ after Lee Kong Chian made a personal donation of $300,000.
 Further reasoning and support for the name included the Chinese proverb “光前裕後” (guāng qián yù hòu), which means "defend the honor of your ancestors and benefit the future generations."

 However, Lee, who was in London at the time, sent a letter to the chairman of the SHHK, Tan Lark Sye.
-He expressed that times were changing and that philanthropy should be a common occurrence and not something so rare that it needed to be celebrated.
+He expressed that times were changing and that philanthropy should be a common occurrence and not something so unusual.
 Thus, Lee requested that the SHHK rename the school.
 In response to his repeated pleas, the SHHK officially changed the school's name to Kong Hwa School on 1 May 1953.

 In April 1957, the school accepted the government’s full grants-in-aid and became a government-aided school.